 Reclaimed wood flooring

 It’s possible to purchase reclaimed wood flooring instead of buying new.
 It will have an aged authentic charm that freshly cut wood just doesn’t have.
 There are sites online that sell reclaimed flooring from places such as American barns, French chateaus and Victorian factories.
 It’s even possible to have reclaimed wood flooring that is made from old cupboard doors and cabinets.
 Sadly we chose our oak effect laminate flooring in B&Q, but we did ensure they were responsibly sourced, FSC approved timber.
+You can even get recycled vinyl flooring nowadays!

 Check your insulation